kohum-b/mriya/README.md

 - mod + lmb (drag) = move window (non functional in scrolling mode)
 - mod + rmb (drag) = resize window (non functional in scrolling mode)

+# extra tips/weird things

+- to focus on a window you need to do mod + click, not just clicking on it. (or just use the arrow keys.)

 # applications

 edit `config.h`: